-A two-time winner of the Chicago College of Performing Arts Vector Project, her orchestral music has been performed by the Boston Modern Orchestra Project, the JVL Festival Orchestra in Ontario, the Cremona Academy Festival Orchestra in Italy, the Chicago College of Performing Arts Symphony Orchestra, the Grammy-winning Pioneer Symphony Orchestra in Ann Arbor, and the New England Conservatory Orchestra in Boston.
+A two-time winner of the Chicago College of Performing Arts Vector Project, her orchestral music has been performed by the Boston Modern Orchestra Project, the Eureka Ensemble, the JVL Festival Orchestra in Ontario, the Cremona Academy Festival Orchestra in Italy, the Chicago College of Performing Arts Symphony Orchestra, the Grammy-winning Pioneer Symphony Orchestra in Ann Arbor, and the New England Conservatory Orchestra in Boston.
 Stephanie’s music has been played on Hawaii Public Radio, New York City’s 89.9 WKCR, Chicago’s 98.7 WFMT, and WRBC The Blaze Radio.
-Her string orchestra works are published by TRN Music.
+Her string orchestra works are published by TRN Music and Femoire.
 She is a graduate of Roosevelt University in Chicago and the New England Conservatory in Boston.

 Boyd is a frequent lecturer at universities and high schools, often speaking on the subjects of creativity, entrepreneurship, and how to create a career after music school.
 An advocate of the innate creativity in young people, she has brought composition programs to schools and music festivals in three countries.
-She maintains a studio of international composition students, with studio recitals being held twice a year in Ann Arbor, Michigan, and New York City.
-When not composing, Ms. Boyd secretly enjoys screaming trumpet music, openly enjoys John William Waterhouse paintings, and will never pass up a London Fog latte.
-Boyd resides in Inwood, Manhattan.
+She maintains a studio of international composition students, with studio recitals being held in Ann Arbor, Michigan, and New York City.
+When not composing, Ms. Boyd secretly enjoys screaming trumpet music, openly enjoys John William Waterhouse paintings, and will never pass up an iced coffee.
+Boyd resides in Manhattan.